What is Computer Security..?

 to your interests, ensure that consecutive ads are displayed as you visit different sites,

-and track the number of times you have seen an ad
+and track the number of times you have seen an ad.

 If you prefer to remain anonymous, use the security settings on your internet browser to